-Nonprofessional Course
+Nonprofessional Courses

-Government 313 The Nature, Functions, and Limits of Law Spring.
+Government 313 The Nature, Functions, and Limits of Law Fall and spring.
 Four hours.
-K. M. Clermont.
+K. M. Clermont, A. A. Orenstein.

 A general education course for students at the sophomore and higher levels.
 Law is presented not as a body of rules, but as a set of varied techniques for resolving conflicts and dealing with social problems.
 The course analyzes the roles of courts, legislatures, and administrative agencies in the legal process, considering also constitutional limits on their power and practical limits on their effectiveness.
 Assigned readings consist mainly of judicial and administrative decisions, statutes and rules, and commentaries on the legal process.
-Students are expected to read assigned materials before class and be prepared to participate in class discussion.
+Students are expected to read assigned materials before each class and be prepared to participate in class discussion.